-At Kallen Law Firm, our family law attorneys have more than 20 years of experience helping people throughout the St. Louis area with sensitive child custody modifications.
-We can help you pursue legal orders that reflect today's reality, not yesterday's.
+Contact Kallen Law Firm, LLC.
+Our St. Louis child custody attorneys have more than 45 years of combined experience helping people throughout the St. Louis area with sensitive child custody modifications.
+We can help you pursue legal orders that reflect today's reality.

 Reasons for Child Custody Modification

-Life changes, and sometimes it is through no fault of either parent or child.
+It is a fact that life changes.
 However, when circumstances change, a child custody modification is often needed to adjust the pre-existing order and set up more appropriate guidelines for custody and visitation.

-If one parent wishes to move outside of the local commuting area, a child custody modification will usually be required.
-In addition to determining whether relocation is permitted, new schedules for visitation will need to be established to ensure that both parents are able to maintain a relationship with the child.
+- Relocation: in addition to determining whether relocation is permitted, new schedules will need to be established to ensure that both parents are able to maintain a relationship with the child.

-If one parent remarries, this can be a reason to pursue a child custody modification.
-To determine if modification of child custody is necessary, the parents should consider if and how the remarriage affects the children.
+- Remarriage: to determine if modification of child custody is necessary, the parents should consider if and how the remarriage affects the children.

-Obviously, if one parent has been abusive or neglectful to the child, the other parent will want a child custody modification to limit access to the abusive parent.
-If this has happened to your child, contact us immediate to request a child custody modification.
+- Abuse or neglect: if one parent has been abusive or neglectful to the child, the other parent will want a child custody modification to limit access to the abusive parent.

-As children age, they may wish to spend more time with one parent, and this could justify seeking a child custody modification.
+- Changes in the child: as children age, their wishes may change.
 Additionally, the child's needs may change as they age, making one home or the other more suitable.

 Child custody is one area of family law that is often passionately contested.
-If you need to change your custody or visitation arrangements, you should seek a child custody modification whether or not the other parent agrees with the changes requested so that the court will be aware of the changes in your child's situation.
+If you need to change your custody or visitation arrangements, you should seek a modification whether or not the other parent agrees with the changes requested.
 This way, if the other parent changes their mind later you are protected by the legal arrangement.